HugoDaniel/hugodaniel.com/content/posts/2025-09-16-webgpu-shader-limits.md

     the maximum allowed (16384 bytes).
 This adapter supports a higher maxComputeWorkgroupStorageSize of 32768, which can be specified in requiredLimits when calling requestDevice().
-Limits differ by hardware, so always check the adapter limits prior to requesting a higher limit."
+Limits differ by hardware, so always check the adapter limits prior to requesting a higher limit."_
   - Limit before error: 16384 (same as the minimum in the WGSL table).
+-->

 We could try to increase the hardware limits by requesting a bit more from the device, but I am just looking at what happens at the limit for creative